What is this therapy & how can it help you?

 These presenting issues can often be a reaction to major life transitions such as divorce, the birth of a child, a family move or the blending of 2 families and can easily result in feelings of anxiety, stress, frustration, fear and helplessness within the family.

-Families are given the opportunity to observe and work with the horses in a variety of activities.
+Families are given the opportunity to observe and share space with the horses in a variety of situations.
 Throughout this process, they are encouraged to work together, express feelings, develop empathic behaviour and to discover solutions for resolving any conflict.
 By working with the natural instincts and behaviours of the horses, families are encouraged to reconnect with themselves so that they may reconnect with others.

 Children & young people